Teichlab/celltypist/README.md

 #Alternatively, export the three results to a single Excel table (.xlsx).
 predictions.to_table(folder = '/path/to/a/folder', prefix = '', xlsx = True)
 ```
 The resulting `AnnotationResult` can be also transformed to an [AnnData](https://anndata.readthedocs.io/en/latest/) which stores the expression matrix in the log1p normalized format (to 10,000 counts per cell) by the function `to_adata`.
-The predicted cell type labels can be inserted to this `AnnData` as well by specifying `insert_labels = True` (which is the default behavior).
+The predicted cell type labels can be inserted to this `AnnData` as well by specifying `insert_labels = True` (which is the default behavior of `to_adata`).
 ```python
 #Get an `AnnData` with predicted labels embedded into the observation metadata column.
 adata = predictions.to_adata(insert_labels = True)